dteske25/TravisCI/README.md

 ![Actions Tab](./img/actions-tab.PNG)

-If you open that job, you'll see we've prorammed the action to just echo `Hello, World!`.
+If you open that job, you'll see we've programmed the action to just echo `Hello, World!`.
 If yo ucannot find a job, that's okay.
 Sometimes Github will not run an  action immediately upon forking.

 We want our action to build our project.
 To do this, navigate to the file `.github/workflows/run-app.yaml`.
 This is where we have define a workflow that runs a process called `Basic Action` that echos `Hello, World!`.
 It runs on the latest Ubuntu OS and runs everytime you push.